 What Is Page Eight About?

-Page Eight is a political thriller starring Bill Nighy and Rachel Weisz.
+Page Eight is a political thriller starring Bill Nighy (Living) and Rachel Weisz.
 Johnny Worricker (Nighy) is a workhorse MI5 intelligence operative.

 When he is given a report to read by the MI5 Director – and longstanding friend (Michael Gambon) – he does as he is told, right down to the detail; loitering at the bottom of page eight is an explosive allegation.